halnahas/LMS.NET/README.md

 Library Management System using .NET Core

-All Rights Reserved for the repsoitory owner.
+All Rights Reserved for the repository owner.